 Joining a social or sports club is a great way to meet people and find your way in the Qatar expat community.
 Here are some groups you might want to join:

-There are a number of other expat-orientated Facebook groups which offer information on life in the country and details of gatherings and events.
+There are a number of other expat-orientated Facebook groups that offer information on life in the country and details of gatherings and events.